junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Sometimes I really think about just lying down, y'know?
 I'm so tired.
 Not exactly giving up, but just not fighting the fate so hard anymore.
 I mean, look at us, what's the point of all this?
 I'm a vampire and you're... some monster, and we are in Purgatory.
 If whatever shitty Destiny wants me to end up here, fine, I guess.
 Why bother going anywhere else?"
 Once, Dean tells it.

 They just finished a fight.
-It was a pack of werewolves, the leading one was a pure blood, violent and unbelievably strong, even Cas had to struggle with it for several brutal rounds before biting into its neck and ending it for good.
+It was a pack of werewolves, the leading one was a pureblood, violent and unbelievably strong, even Cas had to struggle with it for several brutal rounds before biting into its neck and ending it for good.
 Dean was left aside handling a handful on his own.
 They are both panting and bleeding, exhausted.

 Cas growls.
 Dean drops his gaze to the ground, wondering aloud in his own head.
 "I just can't see any way of getting out.
 And even if we do, then what?
 I don't even know how much time has passed here, or on Earth, if time even passes the same.
 Forty years in Hell was four months on Earth, what if a month here is a hundred years on Earth?
 Sam could be long gone, and Cas...
 I don't even know where Cas is or how his war is and everything...
 Everything might already be too late.
 God, I didn't even get time to tell them anything."

 Dean whimpers.
 The monster he named Cas moves closer, lowering itself, leaning its massive body against his side.
-The twisted charred bones on its back twitch, looking like at an attempt to reach out, to touch him.
+The twisted charred bones on its back twitch, looking like an attempt to reach out, to touch him.

 Dean shakes his head.
 "You're not even real Cas, I don't know why I keep calling you that, I don't even know why I didn't just kill you like I killed all the other monsters."
 He laughs once, dry.
 "I must be losing my mind.
 Sometimes maybe I was even hoping if I'm ended by some monster here -- maybe could even be you -- then I could stop thinking about all this.
 Things could finally end for good.
 Talk about peace, eh?"